 Mississippi is the second-cheapest state to buy a home in, with a typical home valued at $157,828.
 This is less than half of the typical home price in the United States.
 The median home size in Mississippi is 1,879 square feet, larger than some of the median home sizes in more expensive states.
 Mississippi homeowners will pay property taxes at a rate of 0.81% per year, setting them back $1,278 annually.
 Homeownership in Mississippi is the second-highest in the nation, with 74.8% of residents owning their homes.

 A typical home in Arkansas costs $169,867, the third-lowest in the country.
 Homebuyers can expect an average of 1,792 square feet of living space.
-With a homeownership rate of 66.5%, the state has a slightly homeownership rate than the country as a whole.
+With a homeownership rate of 66.5%, the state has a slightly higher homeownership rate than the country as a whole.
 Arkansas's state property tax rate is 0.63%, the tenth-lowest in the country, resulting in annual state property taxes of just $1,070 for a house priced at the typical home value.

 The typical home price in Oklahoma is $171,057, just below half the national average of $344,141.
-The median home size in Oklahoma is 1,746 square feet, just slightly higher than Arkansas.
+The median home size in Oklahoma is 1,746 square feet, just slightly higher than the average in Arkansas.
 Oklahoma homeowners pay a property tax rate of 0.90%, resulting in about $1,540 in taxes per year based on the typical home value.
 Oklahoma's homeownership rate is 67.3%.

 The typical home value is $183,418 in Iowa, the fifth-lowest in the United States.
 The average home has 1,550 square feet of living space.
 With a relatively high property tax rate of 1.56%, homeowners can expect to pay $2,861 in property taxes each year.
 Still, homeownership rates are among the highest in the nation, with 75.6% of residents owning their homes.